Avg weight loss: 15-21%

 What can you expect during treatment?

-Expect dose escalation from 2.5mg through 15mg over several months, dose-dependent weight loss of 10-15%, and potential benefit for GLP-1 partial responders.
+Expect dose escalation from 2.5mg through 15mg over several months, individualized progress that varies by person, and potential benefit for GLP-1 partial responders.

 Who gets the best results?